ThreatConnect Environment Server Installation Guide

 Note

-To provide additional security, it is recommended that a separate user on Linux systems be created to run TC Exchange jobs.
-It is also recommended that read and write groups be created to control the permissions to these files.
-Use the following code to perform these tasks:
+To provide additional security, it is recommended to create a separate user on Linux systems to run TC Exchange Jobs (i.e., the tc-job user).
+It is also recommended to create read and write groups to control the permissions to the files associated with these Jobs.

 useradd tc-job